SN 2020bio: A Double-peaked, H-poor Type IIb Supernova with Evidence of Circumstellar Interaction: Discussion and Conclusions

 \section{Discussion and Conclusions}

-We have presented rapid multi-band photometric and spectroscopic observations of SN\,2020bio, a Type IIb SN with luminous and rapidly-evolving SCE, beginning $\leq$ 1 day after explosion.
-Compared with other well-observed SNe IIb, SN\,2020bio has the bluest colors at early times as well as unique spectral features with signatures of pre-existing CSM.
+We have presented rapid multiband photometric and spectroscopic observations of SN\,2020bio, a Type IIb SN with luminous and rapidly evolving SCE, beginning $\leq$ 1 day after explosion.
+Compared with other well-observed SNe IIb, SN\,2020bio has the bluest colors at early times as well as weak H spectral features throughout its evolution.
 Fitting analytical models of SCE to the early-time light curve gives progenitor radii on the order of 100 $R_\odot$ -- 500 $R_\odot$ and envelope masses of 0.01 $M_\odot$ -- 0.5 $M_\odot$ for our best-fit models, which are slightly greater than values derived for other SNe IIb progenitors using the same methods \citep[e.g., SN\,2016gkg;][]{Arcavi2017}.
 The weak secondary peak powered by radioactive decay is evidence of relatively little $^{56}$Ni synthesized, $M_{\text{Ni}}$ $\approx$ 0.02 $M_\odot$, which is in tension with average $M_{\text{Ni}}$ estimates from samples of other SNe IIb.
 Numerical modeling of the progenitor explosion within confined circumstellar material is consistent with the observed light curve, showing that circumstellar interaction is likely needed to reproduce the complete pseudo-bolometric light curve.
-Finally, comparing the nebular spectra to numerical models implies a progenitor mass $\leq$ 12 $M_\odot$.
+Finally, comparing the nebular spectra to numerical models implies a progenitor ZAMS mass $\leq$ 12 $M_\odot$ and reveals signatures of interaction over 200 days after explosion.